 The latest Global Employability University Ranking, published by the Times Higher Education, rated ANU as Australia's top university for getting a job for the fourth year in a row.

-This program is available for applications until spring session, 2018
+This program is available for applications until second semester, 2018

 Upon successful completion, students will have the skills and knowledge to: